torognes/vsearch/README.md

 With the `from-uc`command in [biom](http://biom-format.org/) 2.1.5 or later, it is possible to convert data in a `.uc` file produced by vsearch into a biom file that can be read by QIIME and other software.
 It is described [here](https://gist.github.com/gregcaporaso/f3c042e5eb806349fa18).

-Please note that vsearch version 2.2.0 and later are able to directly output OTU tables in biom 1.0 format as well as the classic and mothur formats.
+Please note that VSEARCH version 2.2.0 and later are able to directly output OTU tables in biom 1.0 format as well as the classic and mothur formats.

 ## Implementation details and initial assessment